synapticloop/panl/README.md

 1. **FIELD VALUE validation** - By default, Solr can error when an invalid value is passed through - for example, if Solr is expecting a numeric value and it could not be parsed.
 Panl can protect against this, by attempting to parse the value as best it can, and silently dropping the parameter if it cannot be sensibly parsed.

 1. **HIERARCHICAL facets** - Only show facets if a parent facet is currently selected, allowing you to narrow down the facet results and lead users through the search journey.

+1. **SORTED facets** - Each individual facet can be sorted by either the facet count (which is the default), or the facet value (e.g. alphabetic/numeric)

 1. **SORTING options** -  sort by any of the Solr fields, either ascending, or descending and with multiple sub-sorting available - e.g. sorting by a brand name, than the model number